-Management estimates that as a percentage of revenue interest expense will likely remain relatively consistent with the prior year.
-Items that could cause higher debt costs in the future include an increase in the interest rates as a result of amending the Company's Notes or credit facilities and a reduction in capitalized interest from placing internally developed software into service.
-Such higher costs could be offset by debt repayments anticipated in the year 2001.
-Factors that could cause interest to fluctuate higher or lower than forecasted are changes in lending rates, unanticipated debt repayments, unanticipated working capital needs, unanticipated software development expenses and unanticipated capital expenditures.
+Management estimates that interest expense will likely decrease from the prior year.
+Factors that could cause interest to fluctuate higher or lower than forecasted include, but are not limited to, changes in lending rates, unanticipated debt repayments, unanticipated working capital needs, unanticipated software development expenses and unanticipated capital expenditures.

-Management estimates that as a percentage of revenue interest income will likely remain relatively consistent with the prior year.
-Factors that could cause a change are the possible use of cash to make debt repayments, fund working capital needs and fund capital expenditures.
+Management estimates that interest income will likely remain relatively consistent with the prior year.
+Factors that could cause a change include, but are not limited to, the possible use of cash to make debt repayments, fund working capital needs and fund capital expenditures.